The Weight of a Police Report in Property Disputes (Challenging Police Reports in Land Grabbing Cases)

 The complainant alleges that Araji Number 1240 has been the ancestral home of the victims for over 100 years.
 However, “manipulations” during the amendment of revenue records have allegedly altered the status of the land to benefit the mafia.

-Despite the victims filing a PDF document clearly outlining the torture and pressure used to obtain signatures, the grievance was closed with the remark: “Investigation report is attached for perusal.”
-This mechanical closure of complaints without addressing the core allegations of “Right to Reason” undermines the Chief Minister’s Office (CMO) grievance cell’s very purpose.
+The victims submitted a PDF document that clearly outlined the torture and pressure they experienced to obtain signatures, but the officials closed the grievance with the remark: “Investigation report is attached for perusal.”
+This mechanical closure of complaints ignores the core allegations of “Right to Reason” and undermines the very purpose of the Chief Minister’s Office (CMO) grievance cell.

 5. Constitutional Concerns and the Path Forward

-• Why were the testimonies of the prime victims, Anarkali and Raj Kumar, ignored in favor of “manipulative witnesses”?
+- Why were the testimonies of the prime victims, Anarkali and Raj Kumar, ignored in favour of “manipulative witnesses”?

 The case of Shivam Gupta and his parents is not just a dispute over 0.2400 hectares of land; it is a test of the Uttar Pradesh government’s resolve.
 If the police are allowed to act as mediators using forced agreements rather than enforcers of the law, the “Land Mafia” will only grow bolder.